Wong Chin Foo: Civil rights

 Wong founded the country's first association of Chinese American voters in 1884.
-Later he formed the Chinese Equal Rights League to campaign against the 1892 Geary Act, which intensified the U.S. policy of Chinese Exclusion.
+Later he formed the Chinese Equal Rights League to campaign against the 1892 Geary Act, which intensified the U.S. policy of Chinese Exclusion and made it increasingly difficult for Chinese immigrants to acquire citizenship in the US.
 Wong "had clearly begun to grasp the importance of pressure politics and coalition-building."
 Wong organized a group of Americans with a vested interest in the Chinese goals who were unlikely to make their voices heard in Congress.
 The Chinese Equal Rights League sent letters to the press like the North China Herald (a newspaper for Americans in China) to push more pressure on the Congress committee.
-On January 26, 1893 Wong testified in front of a committee of the Congress as the president of the Chinese Equal Rights League.
+On January 26, 1893, Wong testified in front of a committee of the Congress as the president of the Chinese Equal Rights League.
 Wong defended Chinese Americans as law-abiding, wealthy and good mannered people.
 However, Wong was less successful in the give-and-take that followed with members of the committee, including Thomas J. Geary who originated the Geary Act.
 Despite struggling in testimony before Congress, Wong's effort had positive effect on his cause.
 Three months after the hearing, Secretary of the Treasury Carlisle approved modifications to the government's procedures for enforcing the Geary Act.